List-KR/NamuLink/README.md

 ### Why List-KR created NamuLink?
-Unlike license of List-KR Script, NamuLink is under MIT license that allows other software to use this userscript without using the same license.
+Unlike license of List-KR Script, NamuLink is licensed under MIT license that allows other software to use this userscript without using the same license.